soundsrc/git-lfs-fcgi/README.md

 *Warning: Not production ready*

-This is a lightweight implementation of a GIT LFS server using the v1 batch API.
+This is an implementation of a standalone GIT LFS server using the v1 batch API.

-It can be run on it's own or as a FastCGI binary for use with an existing webserver.
+This server is designed to serve multiple respositories and is a FastCGI binary to plug into an existing webserver.
+Running as a standlone server is supported as well.

+# TODO

+* SSH authentication tool
+* Support permissions on Git LFS locks
+* Test suite

 ## Building from source